Collaboration vs Competition: Why Working Together Is Better

 We’re proud to say that our team has firmly stood on the belief that collaboration triumphs over competition everytime.
 In the past we wrote an article for the Journal of Aesthetic Nursing magazine titled “Collaboration vs. Competition” which you can read here.
 While this a great article with many insights we know you’ll appreciate, we also want to address current events going on in the world.
 In respect to this, here are some tips for collaboration you can embrace now:

 Work with other small businesses to cross-promote eachother on your digital platforms for services that are still available for purchase.
-For example, you can collaborate with local businesses such as a restaurant, clothing boutique or yoga studio and promote each other services that are still available.
+For example, you can collaborate with local businesses such as a restaurant, clothing boutique or yoga studio and promote each other’s services that are still available.
 Feel free to get creative with your partnerships!
 You may become inspired to collaborate with small businesses you like and follow on social media.

 Work with other small businesses to cross-promote each other’s specials.
-You can work with the business managers and let them know that you will promote their specials, if they I’ll promote yours.
+You can work with the business managers and let them know that you will promote their specials, if they will promote yours.
 By doing this you will both optimize your revenue and expand your reaches.
 You will also gain new patients that you may not of had otherwise.
 Finally, it goes without saying, but nothing beats a “win-win” strategy.

-You can begin to think and ask yourself, “How we can I dream with other businesses to do something once we’re on the other side?”
+You can begin to think and ask yourself, “How can I dream with other businesses to do something together once we’re on the other side?”
 An idea is you can plan a grand re-opening event with your neighbors next door to your practice.
 It would be quite remarakable for all your neighbors to band together and collaborate for a grand celebratory re-opening event.
 The event would be quite fun and because of this quarantine time we’re in now, we’re sure there will be MANY lively spirits.

 Up-to-Date Resources & Next Steps Concerning COVID-19: To help ensure you have the resources, knowledge, forms and expert assistance you need for crisis business management, we’re offering an Emergency Contingency Plan Tool Kit.
 Our tool kit is designed to provide what YOU need to feel confident and empowered to manage your practice and take proactive steps for success during this global health concern.
 Click here to get started and learn more!